Skip to main content

 }

-This will return them by runStartTime and sort them from most recent to the oldest(desc).
+This returns runs sorted by runStartTime from most recent to oldest.

 GET /api/v1/runs?orderBy=runStartTime&orderByDirection=desc